CSR Charter ⅤManagement Policy for Human Growth

 We are offering skills training in the management of terminal facilities, the construction and safety inspection of gas supply pipes, and the installation and repair of equipment to employees of the Daigas Group to ensure that we can safely supply customers with gas.

-In FY2018, a total of 25,733 people underwent a wide range of training, and we are striving to improve the precision of field operations.
+In FY2019, a total of 5,490 people underwent a wide range of training for about 6.8 hours in average, and we are striving to improve the precision of field operations.